How can I help you?

-The Syncfusion Angular Grid component provides multiple options for customizing PDF export functionality.
-These capabilities enable precise control over the exported content and layout to match your application requirements.
+The Syncfusion® Angular Grid component provides the ability to customize PDF export options.
+This flexibility enables greater control over the exported content and layout to meet specific requirements.

 Export current page records